comparison

 Who should choose each option

-The strongest first pick on this page is Men's ASICS Gel Nimbus 26 when you want the most balanced mix of comfort and support.
+The strongest first pick on this page is Dr. Scholl's Work Insoles when you want the most balanced mix of comfort and support.

 Budget-conscious shoppers should focus on the tool that solves the biggest part of the problem first instead of buying multiple partial solutions at once.